symfony/symfony-docs/components/options_resolver.rst

 .. note::

-    All deprecation messages are displayed in the profiler logs into Deprecations tab.
+    All deprecation messages are displayed in the profiler logs in the "Deprecations" tab.

 Instead of passing the message, you may also pass a closure which returns a string (the deprecation message) or an empty string to ignore the deprecation.